WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

 Edwiser Bridge - The #1 WordPress and Moodle Integration plugin that provides a robust platform to sell Moodle courses online.

 Are you a Moodle user, who creates courses and wants a robust integration with WordPress/WooCommerce to sell them.
-Then you are at the right place Edwiser Bridge is the only WordPress plugin that provides stable and robust integration between the two platforms.
+Then you are in the right place.
+Edwiser Bridge is the only WordPress plugin that provides stable and robust integration between the two platforms.

-Edwiser Bridge provides the necessary platform for you to sell your Moodle courses through default payment gateway PayPal.
+Edwiser Bridge provides the necessary platform for you to sell your Moodle courses through the default payment gateway, PayPal.

-In order to extend its functionality and create a complete automated eCommerce solution to sell your Moodle, you got to include following plugins in your WordPress site,
+So to enhance its functionality and achieve a fully automated WooCommerce Solution for the purpose of selling your Moodle courses, you may consider choosing Edwiser Bridge Pro to be installed on both your Moodle and WordPress sites.

 * <a href="https://edwiser.org/bridge/extensions/woocommerce-integration/?utm_source=WordPress&utm_medium=landingpage&utm_campaign=EBFreePlugin"> Edwiser Bridge - WooCommerce Integration extension </a>
 * <a href="https://edwiser.org/bridge/extensions/bulk-purchase/?utm_source=WordPress&utm_medium=landingpage&utm_campaign=EBFreePlugin"> Edwiser Bridge - Bulk Purchase extension </a>